Time: Monday, 4:30-6:30pm, Location varies week to week, check announcements for details

 Of R.A.
 Fisher's countless statistical innovations, fiducial probability is one of the very few that has found little favor among probabilists and statisticians.
 Fiducial probability is still misunderstood today and rarely mentioned in current textbooks.
 This presentation will attempt to offer a historical perspective on the topic, explaining Fisher's motivations and subsequent oppositions from his contemporaries.
 The talk is based on my newly released book "Classic Topics on the History of Modern Mathematical Statistics: From Laplace to More Recent Times."

-It is an old and familiar challenge to normative theories of personal probability that they do not make room for non-trivial uncertainties about (the non-controversial parts of) logic and mathematics.
+for non-trivial uncertainties about (the non-controversial parts of) logic and mathematics.
 Savage (1967) gives a frank presentation of the problem, noting that his own (1954) classic theory of rational preference serves as a poster-child for the challenge.

 Here is the outline of this presentation: